Wensomt/Wensomt/readme.md

 - Spell 2 lvl is slower ▼▼▼

 ### Boss
-- One attack of Reimu scale based on difficulty.
-Now it works like all other boss attack in the game removed. *(Shoots less waves of amullets)* ◆▼
+- One attack of Reimu scaled based on difficulty.
+Now it works like all other boss attacks in the game. *(Shoots less waves of amullets)* ◆▼

 ## Marisa Kirisame
 - Slower charging speed ▼▼